-- Inspect the condition of and observe the opening of ballot boxes by the OIC at the close of the poll (after 6 pm) on polling day in readiness for the scrutiny (ballot boxes containing votes taken at the pre-poll voting centres and by electoral visitors in special hospitals and the Alexander Maconochie Centre are forwarded unopened to the central scrutiny centre). - Observe preliminary scrutinies of declaration votes. - Observe the counting of ballot papers on election night, further counting of ballot papers after election night, including the scrutiny of admitted postal and declaration votes, and any recount of ballot papers. - Observe the scanning of ballot papers and the verification of preference interpretation by electoral officials at the central scrutiny centre. - Object to the admission or rejection of a ballot paper, in which case the officer conducting the scrutiny decides whether the vote is formal or informal (the officer may reject a ballot paper as informal even if no scrutineer has objected to it as informal).
+■ Inspect the condition of and observe the opening of ballot boxes by the OIC at the close of the poll (after 6 pm) on election day in readiness for the scrutiny (ballot boxes containing votes taken at the early voting centres are forwarded unopened to the central scrutiny centre).
+Scrutineers may inspect these ballot boxes at the central scrutiny centre.

+- Observe preliminary scrutinies of declaration votes. - Observe the counting of ballot papers on election night, further counting of ballot papers after election night, including the scrutiny of admitted postal and declaration votes, and any recount of ballot papers. - Observe the scanning of ballot papers and the verification of preference interpretation by electoral officials at the central scrutiny centre. - Object to the admission or rejection of a ballot paper, in which case the officer conducting the scrutiny decides whether the vote is formal or informal (the officer may reject a ballot paper as informal even if no scrutineer has objected to it as informal).
 All ballot papers, whether formal or informal, will be rechecked by Elections ACT.
-At a recount, a scrutineer may request that a ballot paper be reserved for the decision of the Electoral Commissioner.

-Countersign endorsements on any parcels of ballot papers, and statements showing votes for each candidate and the number of informal ballot papers.
+At the central scrutiny location, a scrutineer may request that a ballot paper be reserved for the decision of the Electoral Commissioner or the Deputy Electoral Commissioner. - Countersign endorsements on any parcels of ballot papers, and statements showing votes for each candidate and the number of informal ballot papers.